Charly Körbel

 Karl-Heinz "Charly" Körbel (born 1 December 1954) is a German former professional footballer who played as a defender.
 He is currently a member of Eintracht Frankfurt's directors of football and runs their football academy.

+Körbel holds the record for the most Bundesliga appearances, having played 602 matches.

 Career

 Playing career

-Körbel is chiefly associated with spending his entire playing career at Eintracht Frankfurt from 1972 to 1991.
+Körbel is chiefly associated with spending his entire playing career at Eintracht Frankfurt from 1972 to 1991 having won four domestic cups and a European trophy.
 He currently holds the record for most Bundesliga appearances at 602.
 He gained six caps for West Germany and played in ten B internationals.

 Coaching career

 Nowadays, Körbel manages the Eintracht Football Academy and runs a sport shop in his hometown Dossenheim.